U.S. Justice Alito says pandemic has led to 'unimaginable' curbs on liberty

 “Although that freedom is falling out of favor in some circles, we need to do whatever we can to prevent it from becoming a second-tier constitutional right,” he said.

+Alito’s remarks on free speech echoed his words from 2016 at the same event when he referred to college campus culture that conservatives say stifles free speech to avoid offending political sensibilities on matters such as gender, race and religion.

-Social norms had created a list of things that it was now unacceptable for students, professors and employees to say, he added.
+Social norms had created a list of things that was now unacceptable for students, professors and employees to say, he added on Thursday.

 “You can’t say that marriage is a union between one man and one woman”, he added.
 “Until very recently that’s what a vast majority of Americans thought.
 Now its considered bigotry.”